adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 2. Go to [Gitpod Environmental Variables](https://gitpod.io/variables) and set the following variables: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY` and `ADYEN_MERCHANT_ACCOUNT` with a scope of `*/*`.

 3. To allow the Adyen Drop-In and Components to load, add `https://*.gitpod.io` as allowed origin by going to your MerchantAccount in the Customer Area: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.
+> **Warning** You should only allow wild card (*) domains in the **test** environment.
+In a **live** environment, you should specify the exact URL of the application.

+This demo provides a simple webhook integration at `/api/webhooks/notifications`.
+For it to work, you need to provide a way for Adyen's servers to reach your running application and add a standard webhook in the Customer Area.
+To expose this endpoint locally, we have highlighted two options in step 4 or 5.
+Choose one or consider alternative tunneling software.

 4. To receive notifications asynchronously, add a webhook:
     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
-    - Define username and password (Basic Authentication) to protect your endpoint
+    - Define username and password (Basic Authentication) to [protect your endpoint](https://docs.adyen.com/development-resources/webhooks/best-practices#security)
     - Generate the HMAC Key and set the `ADYEN_HMAC_KEY` in your [Gitpod Environment Variables](https://gitpod.io/variables) with a scope of `*/*`
     - For the URL, enter `https://gitpod.io` for now, we will need to update this webhook URL in step 7
     - Make sure the webhook is **Enabled** to send notifications